edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code.md

   .use(edgioRoutes);
 ```

-The above configuration shows an example of how you can match all requests to the `/api/` URL path and cache them at the edge for 1 day.
+The above route matches all requests that start with `/api/` and instructs {{ PRODUCT }} to:

+- Cache those requests on our network for one day.
+- Allow us to serve stale content for one hour.
+- Instruct the browser to treat the response as immediately stale.
+- Allow prefetched requests to be served from cache for one day.
+- Proxy those requests to your `origin` backend when we cannot serve them from cache.

 ## Routes {/* routes */}